 How to Get Started

-To get started with planting apple trees, be aware that you won’t need a lot of acreages.
+To get started with planting apple trees, be aware that you won’t need a lot of acreage.
 According to Motherearthnews.com website, it’s possible to plant these lovely trees in small spaces, by choosing to create an apple espalier or planting dwarf apple trees in a hedge formation.
-Experts from thetreecareguide.com reco
+Experts from thetreecareguide.com recommend careful and regular pruning to keep apple trees within desired sizes.

 Whatever your yard size, if you live in a northern or central region, you should prepare to plant in the spring.
 If you live in an area where autumn and winter weather is typically humid and mild, you should plant in the fall.
 Grow apple trees in a place that gets adequate sunlight and features adequate drainage.